rehierl/node-tree-outliner/01-introduction.md

 </body>
 ```

-Here, the section introduced by the body element is itself not empty (node `A`
+The section introduced by the body element is itself not empty (node `A` belongs
-belongs to the body section).
-As a result, a TOC can no longer ignore this
+to the body section).
+As a result, a TOC can no longer ignore this section.
-section.

-There are two approaches of how to print a more accurate TOC for this fragment:
+There are two approaches to print a more accurate TOC for this fragment:

 ```
 TOC-1:                          TOC-2: